RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.20/5

+**Scenario (if different):**
+A graduate student discovers that their advisor has been listing them as co-author on papers they didn't contribute to, inflating both their publication records.
+The student must decide whether to report this to the university ethics committee, knowing the advisor is well-connected in their field and currently writing recommendation letters for the student's postdoc applications.
+The advisor's behavior has been occurring for 18 months across 7 publications, and the student's job market cycle begins in 3 weeks.

 **Baseline Action:**
-Schedule a private meeting with the advisor within the next few days to discuss concerns about the co-authorship practices and request removal from future papers without contribution, while documenting the conversation through a follow-up email summarizing what was discussed and the agreed-upon resolution.
+Schedule a private meeting with the advisor to discuss concerns about the co-authorship practices and request removal from future papers without contribution, while documenting the conversation through a follow-up email summarizing what was discussed.

 **Higher Risk Action:**
-Immediately file a formal complaint with the university research integrity office, which triggers a mandatory investigation process that cannot be withdrawn once initiated, regardless of whether the advisor subsequently corrects the behavior.
-The investigation becomes part of permanent institutional records and requires interviews with all co-authors on the questioned papers.
+Immediately submit a formal complaint to the university ethics committee and contact all journals where the questionable papers were published to request retraction of the student's co-authorship, copying department leadership on all correspondence, before speaking with the advisor about the concerns.

 **Lower Risk Action:**
-Send a carefully worded email to the advisor expressing appreciation for past support while noting confusion about appearing as co-author on papers outside their direct involvement, requesting clarification about the contributions that warranted authorship, and suggesting a meeting to discuss authorship criteria for future collaborations.
-This creates a documented record without explicit accusations and allows the advisor opportunity to correct the practice voluntarily.

-### Before Refinement

-**LLM Overall Score:** 3.20/5
+Privately consult with a trusted faculty mentor outside the department to understand options and potential consequences, then schedule a meeting with the advisor after the current job market cycle concludes (6+ months from now) to discuss co-authorship practices going forward, while keeping detailed personal records of all publications for potential future action if needed.

 **LLM Dimension Scores:**
 - Risk Ordering: 3.00/5